novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-104.md

 “You’re Nostradamus?”

 “Yes, it’s me.
-And besides me, now….”
+And besides me, now…”

-“…….”
+“……”

-“You’re the only one who knows.”
+“…you’re the only one who knows.”

 From astonishment, a sweet emotion began to seep in.